New York City Religious Discrimination Lawyers

 - Compromise workplace safety

-- Decreases workplace efficiency
+- Decrease workplace efficiency

 In addition, Title VII of the Civil Rights Act of 1964 prohibits federal agencies from discriminating against employees or applicants for employment because of their religious beliefs in hiring, firing, and other terms and conditions of employment.